New to Yoga Nova? Get Started!

 Where should I park?
 Parking is a breeze here!
 There is tons of on-street parking outside of the studio on Great Rd, as well as all around the church green a block away - there are no parking meters in Bedford, Yay!
 We have a few spots in our small lot right in front of our studio door.
 There is also a huge parking lot directly behind the studio at the Town Hall and a short foot path connecting you right to our back door.

 When should I arrive?
 You can arrive 10 minutes before class and have enough time to set up your mat and grab props and take a few minutes to get grounded before class begins. if it is your first time you might arrive a few minutes earlier to get acquainted with the space and let us know if you have any injuries or concerns.

 I’m running late/need to leave early, is that ok?
 Of course, life happens.
-Please don’t not come because of logistical things like getting stuck in traffic or being scheduled for a meeting.
+Please don’t skip class because of logistical things like getting stuck in traffic or being scheduled for a meeting.
 Your practice is important, we understand if you need to sneak in up to 20 minutes late so that you can fit it in.
 The same idea applies to leaving early.
 Let the teacher know beforehand, set up in the back of the studio and please take a savasana before leaving.
 You can leave any props on the floor, just roll up your mat and exit quietly.